-An AI-powered website is not a gimmick.
-It is a real, measurable upgrade to how your business operates online.
-In this guide, I will explain what makes a website "AI-powered," walk through the features that matter most, show you actual results from businesses I have worked with, and give you a step-by-step plan to get started.
+In this guide, I will explain what makes a website "AI-powered," walk through the features that matter most, share real industry data on what these tools deliver, and give you a step-by-step plan to get started.

 What Is an AI-Powered Website?

-An AI-powered website is a site that uses artificial intelligence to respond to visitors, personalize content, and automate tasks that would otherwise require a human.
-It goes beyond static pages.
-It understands context, answers questions, and adapts in real time.
+- A website that uses artificial intelligence to respond to visitors, personalize content, and automate tasks that would otherwise require a human.
+It goes beyond static pages — it understands context, answers questions, and adapts in real time.

 A traditional website is a brochure.
 It sits there.
 It cannot answer a question or qualify a lead at 2 AM.
 An AI-powered website is more like a knowledgeable employee who works every hour of every day and gets better with each conversation.